jbahamon/jbahamon.github.io/_posts/2021-01-22-graphics-and-sprites.markdown

 ### Environment

-FF6 uses 16x16px tiles.
+FFVI uses 16x16px tiles.
 The local environment is quite detailed, giving room for a lot of worldbuilding and immersion.
 Even though most towns look the same architecturally, many details such as tables, chairs, stoves, armor sets and other things can be seen inside houses.
 Combat takes place in a separate